 Note that even with a thick pair of socks, you should wear a sock liner to increase comfort and protection from blisters.
 Also, try wearing socks at different times to see what will work best for you.

-Just like with shoes, there are many options of what you can wear on your lower body.
+Just like with shoes, there are many options of what to wear hiking on your lower body.
 These include shorts, leggings, and outdoor pants.
 What you choose can depend on a couple of factors, including the prevailing weather and the kind of hiking you’ll be doing.
 In some weather conditions, you will need to wear a couple of pants to remain warm, dry and comfortable.

 Like we’ve just mentioned, the choice of what to wear solely depends on the weather and your preference.
 There are those who prefer wearing shorts and those that love pants to protect their legs.
 Others still enjoy the feeling of having leggings stretch on their skin.
 Here is a quick rundown of when each of these options is best.